What is Transfer Price?

 Transfer Price is the price that related parties charge to each other.
 In simple words, we can say it is the price at which different departments in a company transfer goods to each other.
 Transfer pricing comes into play when various departments in a company operate as separate entities.

-It is the pricing between different departments in a company, or a parent company and a subsidiary, or an affiliate, or a group of companies under larger company.
+It is the pricing between different departments in a company, or a parent company and a subsidiary, or an affiliate, or a group of companies under a larger company.

-Suppose there are two associate company A and B, and both are part of a bigger company ABC.
+Suppose there are two associate companies, A and B, and both are part of a bigger company ABC.
 Company A operates in a country with a high tax rate, while Company B works in a low-tax rate country.
-In this case, it will benefit the Company ABC to have more profits with Company B. This would help to bring down the tax burden.
+In this case, it will benefit Company ABC to have more profits with Company B. This would help to bring down the tax burden.

 Arm’s Length Dealing Principle

-The ideal way of deciding the transfer pricing is the use of the Arm’s Length Principle.
+The ideal way of deciding the transfer pricing is using the Arm’s Length Principle.
 During scrutiny by regulatory authorities, the prices are tested concerning this principle.
 This principle provides that the transfer pricing between two common entities must be treated as transactions between two different companies.
 In other words, we can say the transfer price between two common entities should be similar to the prevailing market price or what would have been the price if the goods have been sold to some other non-related company.
 The Arm’s Length Principle ensures that governments get their due taxes.
 Also, it makes sure that a company is not a victim of double taxation.

 For example, Google has a regional headquarters in Singapore and a subsidiary in Australia.
 For the year 2012-13, the Australian arm made a profit of $46 million on revenues of $358 million.
 But, Google paid AU$7.1 million in tax, including a $4.5 million tax credit.
 Clarifying why it didn’t pay more taxes, the company said the taxes attributable to the Singapore headquarter were paid in that country.